-Currently, the International Studies and Languages Division offers a minor and a major in Italian.
+The International Studies and Languages Division offers a minor and a major in Italian.

 Students who receive a grade of "3" on the AP exam will receive four units of credit and satisfy ITAL 152.
 Those who receive a "4" will receive four units of credit and satisfy ITAL 251, thus satisfying the general education requirement in a foreign language.
 Students with a grade of "5" will receive four units of credit and satisfy ITAL 252.
 Additional placement may be determined by departmental examination, including an oral interview.
+ITAL 252 is the prerequisite to all 300-level courses.

 The Italian major should enroll in the regular freshman program outlined in the Seaver College catalog and should begin the study of Italian.
 The course level is determined by a placement examination.